Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2016-05-30-QuatHDAngleCayley.md

 \end{equation} $$

 \\
-Where I will call "$a$" the scalar part and $(x,y,z)$ the bivector part.
+Where I will call "$a$" the scalar part[^scalar] and $(x,y,z)$ the bivector part.
 For our purposes here we can consider a 3D bivector to be equivalent to a 3D vector.

 We will also want to express a quaternion in terms of some implied unit bivector $\mathbf{u}$ $\left( \mathbb{S}^{2} \right) $ with implied magnitude $b$: